-- My daughter Chloe’s friend Samantha lived next door to Bethany and also lost her home.
+- My daughter’s friend lived next door to Bethany and also lost her home.

-- My daughter Sophia’s friend Thatcher was buried in rubble when a mudslide tore through his basement where he was sleeping in his bed.
+- My youngest daughter’s friend Thatcher was buried in rubble when a mudslide tore through his basement where he was sleeping in his bed.
 He was life-flighted to Ann Arbor, but passed away the next day.
 (News article about Thatcher)

 - Our friends Nancy and Dianne, who also lived in Bethany’s neighborhood, had severe damage to their home.
 Another friend who was in town as an artist for our summer opera festival was staying with them and had to wade through rushing water to help get them and their cat out of the house and to safety.
 (This article talks about all four of our friends and their experiences in the flood)

 These were just the stories of people we knew well, but there were plenty of others.
 Throughout the day, we walked around town to see people’s cars buried in feet of mud, homes and business with extensive damage, and so many lovely people.
 The whole town came together in a way that only shared tragedy can facilitate.